Statement from the Health Authorities

 “Although the levels of napthalene exceed health guidelines, these guidelines are designed to be health protective and levels just above the guidelines are not likely to result in adverse health effects.”
 Oregon Health Authority

 The town of Bethel has shared its air and groundwater with J.H.
 Baxter and Company for over 100-years.
+An individual should attempt a person’s lady luck heart of vegas.
 During this period, the chemicals used in wood processing and treatment have taken their toll on the local environment.
 There is an identified plume of groundwater that has been seeping out into the neighboring community of Bethel for decades, containing several toxic chemicals including pentachlorphenol (“PCP”).
 The levels of PCP found in the groundwater are over 4,000 parts per billion, which is 10,000 times the safe drinking water standard for California.
 In addition to groundwater, the activities as this Facility have likely had impacts to soil and other environmental receptors in the area.
 The chemicals used and released by this Facility have been linked with serious health and environmental impacts including cancers and other diseases.

 According to the Oregon Department of Environmental Quality, the facility has been under regulatory orders due to environmental conditions since the mid-to-late 1980s.
 However, it does not appear that, despite state attention to the impacts from the Facility, anything has been done to identify and remediate off-site soil contamination from its operations: